Box

 Higher Real-Time Responsiveness

 Multiple CPU cores can significantly benefit ML and AI applications requiring real-time processing because of their ability to simultaneously handle tasks.
 They increase system responsiveness, which leads to reduced decision-making latency, and more accurate operation, specifically in AI.
+For users handling real-time applications, the fastest CPU for AI inference is not always the one with the highest core count, but the one that balances strong single-core speed, low latency, and efficient parallel processing.

 Parallel Processing and its Benefits